 ***Prescription drugs.
 Hormone replacement therapy, oral contraceptives, antidepressants, anti-fungals, antibiotics, corticosteroids, anabolic steroids, diuretics, and liver activity drugs.

-***Environmental endocrine-disrupting chemicals include plastics, BPA, PCBs, pesticides, parabens, soaps, emulsifiers, hand sanitizers (triclosan), thermal receipts, phthalates, pesticides, flame retardants, artificial fragrances and many other chemicals found in personal care and household cleaning products.
+***Environmental endocrine-disrupting chemicals including plastics, BPA, PCBs, pesticides, parabens, soaps, emulsifiers, hand sanitizers (triclosan), thermal receipts, phthalates, flame retardants, artificial fragrances and many other chemicals found in personal care and household cleaning products.

 ***Heavy metal toxicity.
 Mercury is a metalloestrogen, meaning it mimics estrogen by binding estrogen receptors